Exxon, Chevron third-quarter profits jump on rising commodity prices

 Chevron’s shares dropped 3.5 percent to $114.30 in morning trading.

-French rival Total SA (TOTF.PA) posted a 29 percent jump in third-quarter net profit as project ramp-ups and new investments lifted production.
+French rival Total SA posted a 29 percent jump in third-quarter net profit as project ramp-ups and new investments lifted production.

 Reporting by Ernest Scheyder; Editing by Jeffrey Benkoe